jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

 #.
 Specify user configuration overrides for the Ansible bootstrap playbook.

-   Ansible is used to bootstrap StarlingX on controller-0:
+   Ansible is used to bootstrap StarlingX on controller-0.
+Key files for Ansible configuration are:

+   ``/etc/ansible/hosts``
-   * The default Ansible inventory file, ``/etc/ansible/hosts``, contains a single
+      The default Ansible inventory file.
+Contains a single host: localhost.
-     host: localhost.
-   * The Ansible bootstrap playbook is at:

    ``/usr/share/ansible/stx-ansible/playbooks/bootstrap/bootstrap.yml``
-   * The default configuration values for the bootstrap playbook are in:
+      The Ansible bootstrap playbook.

    ``/usr/share/ansible/stx-ansible/playbooks/bootstrap/host_vars/default.yml``
+      The default configuration values for the bootstrap playbook.

+   sysadmin home directory ($HOME)
-   * By default Ansible looks for and imports user configuration override files for hosts in the sysadmin home directory ($HOME), for example: ``OME/<hostname>.yml``
+      The default location where Ansible looks for and imports user configuration override files for hosts.
+For example: ``$HOME/<hostname>.yml``.

-   Specify the user configuration override file for the ansible bootstrap playbook, by either:
+   Specify the user configuration override file for the Ansible bootstrap playbook using one of the following methods:

-   * Copying the default.yml file listed above to ``$HOME/localhost.yml`` and editing the configurable values as desired, based on the commented instructions in the file.
+   * Copy the default.yml file listed above to ``$HOME/localhost.yml`` and edit the configurable values as desired (use the commented instructions in the file).

    or

-   * Creating the minimal user configuration override file as shown in the example below, using the OAM IP SUBNET and IP ADDRESSing applicable to your deployment environment:
+   * Create the minimal user configuration override file as shown in the example below, using the OAM IP SUBNET and IP ADDRESSing applicable to your deployment environment: